 Alongside the director of the upcoming Thor movie, Taika Waititi, Hemsworth posted a photo in support of indigenous people fighting against the North Dakota Access Pipeline and used it as an opportunity to address a past party where he dressed up as a Native American.
 The photo, which appeared on both Instagram and Facebook, said, "Last New Year's Eve I was at a 'Lone Ranger' themed party where some of us, myself included, wore the traditional dress of First Nations people.
 I was stupidly unaware of the offence this may have caused and the sensitivity around this issue.
 I sincerely and unreservedly apologise to all First Nations people for this thoughtless action.
 I now appreciate that there is a great need for a deeper understanding of the complex and extensive issues facing indigenous communities.
 I hope that in highlighting my own ignorance I can help in some small way."

 This is why it was the best celebrity apology in recent history — he took accountability, highlighted his own ignorance and said sorry.
-The wildest part of all this is that Hemsworth doesn't actually deserve praise, apologising after being racist is literally the least you can do!
+The wildest part of all this is that Hemsworth doesn't actually deserve praise, apologizing after being racist is literally the least you can do!
 Really, it's the FIRST thing you should do if you're being racist.
 We're just so accustomed to half-assed non-apologies, this feels almost unprecedented and praise-worthy.

 To be fair, Hemsworth is pretty A-list especially in comparison to the likes of Mischa Barton (God knows what she even does now).
-Someone with his level of fame has been trained well enough to know how to apologise and make it come off as sincere.
-But can that explain why Jennifer Lawrence, literally the most sought after actress in all of Hollywood can't apologise for shit?
+Someone with his level of fame has been trained well enough to know how to apologize and make it come off as sincere.
+But can that explain why Jennifer Lawrence, literally the most sought after actress in all of Hollywood can't apologize for shit?

-Jennifer Lawrence went from being the internet's best friend to being loathed alarmingly quickly, which makes sense because she's annoying as hell.
-While promoting Passengers alongside Chris Pratt, she told a story about how she hilariously scratched her butt on sacred rocks in Hawaii and almost killed someone—cute.
+Jennifer Lawrence went from being the internet's best friend to being loathed alarmingly quickly — which makes sense because she's annoying as hell.
+While promoting Passengers alongside Chris Pratt, she told a story about how she hilariously scratched her butt on sacred rocks in Hawaii and almost killed someone — cute.
 The clip was shared extensively on social media, and you can almost see Chris Pratt recoil once her story heads to "culturally insensitive" territory.
 As many pointed out, could you imagine her telling a story about rubbing her ass all over a World War II memorial?
 Probably not.
 While J-Law doesn't personally use social media, her official Facebook page shared a short message about how she "really thought" her story was self-deprecating but understands if you're pissed and is also sorry IF she offended you.
 But if she didn't offend you then it's still funny right?

-One other thing all celebrity apologies have in common—they're only presented in the face of public pressure.
+One other thing all celebrity apologies have in common — they're only presented in the face of public pressure.
 It's almost as though it's really simple to tell whether or not someone is being sincere!
 They're not actually sorry, they just want people to stop talking.
 Bottom line — apologies never have conditions as to whether or not it offends someone.
 Anyone should be sorry when they do something shitty, not only because it hurts someone.

 2016 was notoriously shitty, everyone died!
-But, maybe for 2017 instead of dying, celebrities can do good and either not be shitty and racist OR sincerely apologise and own up to their shit and move on.
+But, maybe for 2017 instead of dying, celebrities can do good and either not be shitty and racist OR sincerely apologize and own up to their shit and move on.